Margins of discrete Bayesian networks: Abstract

 \section{Abstract}

-In this paper we provide a complete algebraic characterization of the model implied by a Bayesian network with latent variables when the observed variables are discrete.
+Bayesian network models with latent variables are widely used in statistics and machine learning.
+In this paper we provide a complete algebraic characterization of Bayesian network models with latent variables when the observed variables are discrete and no assumption is made about the state-space of the latent variables.
 We show that it is algebraically equivalent to the so-called nested Markov model, meaning that the two are the same up to inequality constraints on the joint probabilities.
-The nested Markov model is therefore the best possible approximation to the latent variable model whilst avoiding inequalities, which are extremely complicated in general.
-Latent variable models also suffer from difficulties of unidentifiable parameters and non-regular asymptotics; in contrast the nested Markov model is fully identifiable, represents a curved exponential family of known dimension, and can easily be fitted using an explicit parameterization.
+In particular these two models have the same dimension.
+The nested Markov model is therefore the best possible description of the latent variable model that avoids consideration of inequalities, which are extremely complicated in general.
+A consequence of this is that the constraint finding algorithm of \citet{tian:02} is complete for finding equality constraints.

+Latent variable models suffer from difficulties of unidentifiable parameters and non-regular asymptotics; in contrast the nested Markov model is fully identifiable, represents a curved exponential family of known dimension, and can easily be fitted using an explicit parameterization.